getodk/docs/aggregate-install.rst

  To change the size of the web server, replace **F2** with a different instance class size.
 There are several different instance classes available.
 Select from among the instance classes beginning with the letter **F**.
 See `instance classes <https://cloud.google.com/appengine/docs/about-the-standard-environment#instance_classes>`_  for their descriptions or search for `Google AppEngine instance classes standard environment` on the web.
 Then re-run the upload tool within the ODKAggregate folder either by double-clicking the :file:`ODKAggregateAppEngineUpdater.jar` file (Windows), or double-clicking the :file:`uploadAggregateToAppEngine.app` file (Mac OSX), or double-clicking the :file:`uploadAggregateToAppEngine.sh` file (linux).
 Once you have uploaded these changes to App Engine, your server will be running on the instance size that you have specified.

-- `Background Server Size` :- App Engine deployments use a "background" copy of the website to process long-running actions like generating CSV and KML files for export and for publishing all accumulated data to an external server.
+- `Background Server Size`: App Engine deployments use a "background" copy of the website to process long-running actions like generating CSV and KML files for export and for publishing all accumulated data to an external server.
 If you experience difficulty exporting to CSV or KML, the size of that server will also need to be updated.
 In that case, go to :file:`ODKAggregate/background/WEB-INF`.
 Within that directory, there will be a slightly different file with the same :file:`appengine-web.xml` filename.
 Open that file in a text editor like Notepad++ or Notepad.
-The file contents will look something like :-
+The file contents will look something like:

  .. code-block:: xml